-Florida finds first mosquitoes with Zika
+Florida finds first local mosquitoes with Zika virus

 Zika infection in pregnant women can cause the rare birth defect known as microcephaly, which can lead to serious developmental problems, and has also been linked to severe fetal brain abnormalities.

-(Reporting by Bill Berkrot and Julie Steenhuysen)
+(Reporting by Bill Berkrot and Julie Steenhuysen; Editing by Frances Kerry)